Learn Lindy Hop

 The focus of this course is to learn the swinging partner dance: Lindy Hop.

-This course is the perfect introduction to the basics of Lindy Hop and the main goal of the course is to practise leading and following, and prepare you to go social dancing at swing dance parties.
+This course is the perfect introduction to the basics of Lindy Hop and the main goal of the course is to practice leading and following, and prepare you to go social dancing at swing dance parties.

 Level Guidance

-Swing 1 is a course for complete beginners.
+This is a course for complete beginners.
 No prior dance experience is needed.

 Partner Rotation